 The Frankish King Pepin the Short introduced a new good quality of silver deniers in 755, and similar coins were also introduced into England, probably by King Offa, shortly afterwards.
-Both the deniers, and the English pennies, were of a similar diameter, and weighed about 20 grains, (see our "Weights" page), and were of high grade silver.
+Both the deniers, and the English pennies, were of a similar diameter, and weighed about 20 grains, and were of high grade silver.
 The French word denier shows its obvious derivation from the Latin denarius.
 For the next 500 years, the silver penny was the main, almost the only, English coin type issued.

 King Offa also issued a gold dinar (from denarius) copied from an Arabic dinar of Caliph al Mansur, and a gold penny, possibly of 20 pence value.
 Both these coins are very rare.